ymentha14/NMR_spectro_ML/project2/README.md

 The code is separated into distinct files:

 >1. data_story.ipynb
-Content:
 >2. project2_ann_mac.ipynb
-Content:
 >3. helpers.py
-Content:
 >4. pickle file
-Content:

-The `data_story.ipynb` file contains the main and can be run in a terminal.
+The `data_story.ipynb` file aims at displaying striking figures and scores and hence summarize the work achieved on the current dataset.
+Therefore, only best methods are used.
+For complementary information about the different pipeline tested you can refer to the `project2_ann_mac.py` file.

+The `project2_ann_mac.py` file contains the whole code subdivided into section following our pipeline of data processing.

-The `project2_ann_mac.py` file contains all useful functions and is divided into 5 sections:
+The `helpers.py` file contains all useful function required to load and preprocess the data but also to train models and estimate performances.

+The `pickle files` contains all pre-runned test to save time when displaying the results.

    - "IMPLEMENTATIONS" contains the 6 working methods from the labs, that is: `least_squares_GD`, `least_squares_SGD`, `least_squares`,        `ridge_regression`, `logistic_regression` and `reg_logistic_regression`.
    - "UTILITARIES" contains functions that are called by the 6 methods from "IMPLEMENTATIONS" (e.g. gradient computation) and other             various handy methods